Gkcloud5/Better-future/05-Interview Point of view/01-OS/01. AWS -Q&A/05- what is ssh and port number and related to SSH.md

 	* This is commonly done using password or public key authentication.
 ###### 4. Port Number:
 	* By default port number is 22 for communication.
+	* We can change it if we want

+### Some other QA

+##### 1. Why we use SSH?
+* SSH provides a secure and encrypted way to remotely access and manage systems
+* It's essential for secure remote administration, file transfer and secure communication with servers.

+##### 2. How Does SSH Authentication Work?
+* SSH supports different methods like
+	* Password support
+	* Public key authentication
+* Public key authentication involves generating a pair of cryptographic keys.
+	* Public key and Private key
 	*
+		* Public